pyCGM2/Doc/content/Code/Apps/Vicon Apps/_index.en.md

 {{< notice "info" >}}
-  If you want to display all avialble Nexus Application.
+  If you want to display all available Nexus Application.

   * Open a *miniconda console*, activate your virtual environment (type  `activate pycgm3`)
   * type `pyCGM2-displayAllScripts.exe`